- Oregon REALTORS® COVID-19 Updates

 Identifying Listing Side Risks

 Direct transactional risks on the listing side are risks associated with the services provided, not the property.
 Direct risks flow from the duties an agent owes their client.
-Click here for a copy of listing side agency duties.
 These duties create the potential for the client to sue the agent claiming the agent breached a duty owed to the principal.
 Such claims are lumped under the heading of “professional malpractice.”

 In Oregon, as in many states, the duties a real estate agent owes to the seller are set out in statute.
 Click here for a detailed discussion of statutory duties in Oregon.
 Notwithstanding this statutory illumination, the duties remain basically the same as under common law “fiduciary” duties: Loyalty; Obedience; Confidentiality; Disclosure; Reasonable Care and Diligence; and Accounting.
 Each duty is a separate risk generator for risk identification purposes.

 The duty of loyalty will be implicated anytime the agent deals with their principal directly or otherwise benefits from the agency relationship in the way not known or anticipated by the principal.
 For example, a listing agent buying the listed property or an agent taking a kickback on a home warranty or receiving an undisclosed “bonus” of some kind on the sale or taking an interest in a company that is purchasing the property or anything that might secretly put money (other than the agreed-to commission) in the agent’s pocket.
 Analysis of these loyalty risks is covered in the Risk Analysis section of this subject.